GoogleCloudPlatform/apigee-samples/llm-logging/docs/cloudshell-tutorial.md

 # Logging

 This sample creates and deploys an LLM proxy that logs prompts and candidate responses.
-It wull also create and deploy helper shared flows that allow for core logging logic to be reused.
+It will also create and deploy helper sharedflows with core logging logic to be reused.

 Let's get started!
 ---